adambard/learnxinyminutes-docs/raku.html.markdown

 takes-a-bool('config', :!bool); # OUTPUT: «config takes False␤»

 =begin comment
-Since paranthesis can be omitted when calling a subroutine, you need to use `&` in order to distinguish between a call to a sub with no arguments and the code object.
+Since parenthesis can be omitted when calling a subroutine, you need to use `&` in order to distinguish between a call to a sub with no arguments and the code object.